stackmint-ai/stackmint-gateway/README.md

 ## License

-This project is intended to be open source.
-Add the repository license before publishing or distributing it.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.